 Looking back now, what was the best part of your studies?

 I only really started getting good marks in my later years, and I didn’t quite understand why at the time.
 It was then that I began to discover subjects that thrilled me, in addition to piquing my interest.

-Studying the human mind in my psychology and neuroscience majors at University of Sydney, through patterns of behaviour alongside its physical and chemical architecture, made me feel a thrill I hadn’t really felt before.
+Studying the human mind in my psychology and neuroscience majors, through patterns of behaviour alongside its physical and chemical architecture, made me feel a thrill I hadn’t really felt before.
 It went far beyond learning – it gave me direct access to some great, dedicated researchers leading their field in a monumentally important subset of scientific inquiry.